-Explorex Announces Closing Of The First Tranche of Private Placement
+Explorex Announces Closing of the First Tranche of Private Placement

-Vancouver, British Columbia--(Newsfile Corp. - November 27, 2018) -Explorex Resources Inc. (CSE: EX) (the "Company" or "Explorex") is pleased to announce that it has closed the first tranche of its previously announced private placement financing (the "Financing").
-The placement consisted of up to 2 million flow through units priced at $0.32 per unit ("FT-Unit") and 2 million non-flow through units priced at $0.25 per unit ("NFT-Unit").
-In total the Company has issued 1,056,500 non-flow through units for gross proceeds of $264,125.
+Vancouver, British Columbia--(Newsfile Corp. - November 27, 2018) - Explorex Resources Inc. (CSE: EX) (the "Company" or "Explorex") is pleased to announce that it has closed a first tranche of its previously announced private placement financing (the "Financing").
+On Completion the Financing will consist of up to 2 million flow through units priced at $0.32 per unit ("FT-Unit") and 2 million non-flow through units priced at $0.25 per unit ("NFT-Unit") for gross total proceeds of up to $1.14 mill.
+The First tranche closing consists of 1,056,500 NFT units of which $151,250 is for the settlement of debt to existing creditors.

-Each FT-Unit and NFT-Unit will consist of one common share in the Company and one half of a share purchase warrant.
-Each full warrant of either the FT-Units or the NFT-Units is exercisable to purchase one common share at $0.50 for two years from the date of closing.
+Each Unit consists of one common share in the Company and one half of a share purchase warrant.
+Each full warrant will exercisable to purchase one common share at $0.50 for two years from the date of closing.

 About Explorex Resources Inc.